DanKheadies/corso_games_app/STORE.md

 Promotional:
-The 2.1.2 release of "Corso Games."
+The 2.1.3 release of "Corso Games."
-New game: Honeygram!
-Based on NYT's SpellingBee game.
+New games: Ball Bounce and Breakup!
+Classic Ball Breaker type games using the Flutter Flame engine.
+A sign of things to come..

 What's New:
-Honeygram: words on words on words..
+Ball Bounce and Breakup, classic Ball Breaker games.

 Release notes
-19 (2.1.2)
+20 (2.1.3)
 Good luck, have fun!